Linux Shell

 Spoof MAC address

-Print connected usb drives
+Print connected USB drives

-Wayland or X11
+Do we use Wayland or X11

 Put a console clock in different positions on terminal